-MyPack is an Adopt Change initiative to provide first-night packs to children and young people (2-12 years) entering of Out-of-home Care, who sometimes enter care with nothing more than the clothes they are wearing.
+MyPack is an Adopt Change initiative to provide first-night packs to children and young people (3+ years) entering of out-of-home care, who sometimes enter care with nothing more than the clothes they are wearing.
 The MyPacks include first night items such as a soft toy, hand-made blankets, pyjamas, underwear, toothbrush, toothpaste, water bottle, colouring book/pad and a pencil case with textas.

 A huge thank you to our wonderful community who provide lovingly hand-made blankets (knitted and quilted) and provide soft toys so that the children and young people know that they are cared for.
 Your kindness is greatly appreciated.

-Adopt Change passionately believe MyPacks provide immeasurable emotional benefits to a child or young person arriving on their first night in Out-of-home Care.
+Adopt Change passionately believes MyPacks provide immeasurable emotional benefits to a child or young person arriving on their first night in out-of-home care.

 These are all emotional benefits that cannot have a monetary value placed upon them.

-To date 475 MyPacks have been assembled, delivered and distributed by Adopt Change across New South Wales, Queensland and Tasmania.
+To date, 1,055 MyPacks have been assembled, delivered and distributed by Adopt Change across New South Wales, Queensland and Tasmania.
 Adopt Change is continually looking for sponsorship or grants to provide MyPacks nationwide.
 Adopt Change are able to provide MyPacks to organisations via a fee-for-service model upon request.

 If you’d like to support Adopt Change to continue with our work, you can: